Algebraic Topology (S1 2025/2026)

 - [L]: Basic Category Theory by Tom Leinster.
 Available for free at this link.

-- A Concise Course in Algebraic Topology.
+- A Concise Course in Algebraic Topology by Peter May.
 Available for free at this link.

 Comment on the references